Cape May Appeals Lawyer

 At the Law Offices of John J. Zarych, our knowledgeable criminal attorneys have over 45 years of combined experience representing residents of Cape May and Cape May County in the criminal appeals process.
 As defense lawyers handling a wide array of disorderly persons offenses and indictable crimes, including drug crimes, sex crimes, and weapons crimes, we have a nuanced understanding of what it takes to challenge the outcome of a criminal trial.

-How Do You Appeal a Criminal Conviction in New Jersey?
+How Do You Appeal a Criminal Conviction in Cape May?

 The party appealing a criminal conviction is known as the appellant.
 A court which hears appeals is called an appeals court, court of appeals, or appellate court.
 In New Jersey, criminal appeals are handled by the Appellate Division of the Superior Court at the intermediate level.
 The New Jersey Supreme Court is the state’s highest appellate court.
 The Supreme Court might hear an appeal if the case has major ramifications for public policy, or if conflicting decisions are made by the Appellate Division and a higher authority must be sought.